Jarrome/Jarrome.github.io/_posts/2019-07-01-point-set-registration.md

 ### A new formulating of registration problem
 This work provide a non-iterative one-step solution.
 Its paper has been submitted to CVPR2020.

-### Deep feature by supervise on the one-step solved transformation
+### Deep feature by supervising on the one-step solved transformation